cdcepi/FluSight-manuscripts/README.md

 #### Evaluation of FluSight influenza forecasting in the 2021-22 and 2022-23 seasons with a new target laboratory-confirmed influenza hospitalizations

 For the manuscript repository for the above manuscript, please see /HospitalAdmissionsForecasts_2021-22_2022-23

+Disclaimer: The findings and conclusions in this repo are those of the authors and do not necessarily represent the views of the Centers for Disease Control and Prevention or the National Institutes of Health.